 * Our best ever late round draft picks article was originally published in 2014.
 Time will tell if anyone should be added to the list (feel free to share opinions in the comments below).
-In the meantime, hard to argue with these guys best the best ever.
+In the meantime, hard to argue with these guys being the best ever.

 In the annual NHL Entry Draft, teams select players who they believe have the skill and determination to be both consistent and productive players at the NHL level.